- What is the Wright Farms Metropolitan District?

 - Mike Stangoni, Treasurer

-The Board meets at 7:00 p.m at the Anythink Wright Farms Library (5877 E.120th Ave.
-Thornton CO) on the first Thursday of each month.
-The WFMD publicizes the date, time and place of the meeting in the newsletter and at the four main entry streets into the WFMD subdivisions of Holly Crossing, Wright Farms, and Jasmine Estates.
+The Board meets at 7:00 p.m. on the first Thursday of every month.
+Meetings are held virtually or at the Anything Wright Farms Library.
+Notices of the District’s meetings are posted on the District’s website plus at the four main entry streets into the WFMD subdivisions of Holly Crossing, Wright Farms, and Jasmine Estates.
 Homeowners and residents are welcome and encouraged to attend.
 A special time is designated during the meeting for public comment.

 The Wright Farms Metropolitan District is a governmental entity, and it is not responsible for covenant control.